Programming Led By Licensed/Certified Professional Educators, Therapists & Horsemen

 Nikki finds true joy in helping others connect with their authentic selves through a relationship with animals and nature.
 She believes fully in the power each person has to make positive change, especially when guided by an unbiased professional on their personal journey.
 Although she’s not certified as a life coach, her approach to therapy has been built on a solid foundation of coaching principles developed during 20+ years of coaching competitive horsemanship students from local thru national championships.
 She encourages people to strive for their authentic personal best with a belief that if one is at peace with oneself, all relationships will evolve on a healthier path.

 Nikki is a Licensed Marriage & Family Therapist and lifelong horsewoman who believes in lifelong learning.
 She is an IATP Certified Trauma Clinician who has been working in trauma-focused private practice since 2001 when she and Bob first developed nature-based, animal-assisted programming at their farm.
-In 2016 Nikki completed an intensive program in Medical Family Therapy at the University of Rochester in New York to support her increased involvement with individuals and families whose emotional and mental health have been impacted by chronic and/or terminal health conditions.
+In 2016 Nikki completed an intensive program in Medical Family Therapy at the University of Rochester in New York to support her increased involvement with individuals and families whose emotional and mental health has been impacted by chronic and/or terminal health conditions.
 She feels honored to be given opportunities to be a supportive member of end-of-life teams within families that struggle with the impact of past trauma on their family.

-As a WI DPI Licensed Professional Educator Nikki worked nearly a decade as an Agriscience teacher prior to earning her master’s degree from Edgewood College in Marriage & Family Therapy.
+As a WI DPI Licensed Professional Educator Nikki worked nearly a decade as an Agriscience teacher before earning her master’s degree from Edgewood College in Marriage & Family Therapy.
 She served as an Intern Clinician on a team studying the Forgiveness Model of Couple Therapy developed by Robert Enright (UW-Madison) and Peter Fabian (Edgewood College), Nikki developed her own deeply authentic approach to working with couples who struggle to forgive.
-Relationship-focused activities with her animal colleagues holds power and hope for healing wounded relationships at times when direct communication seems too difficult.
+Relationship-focused activities with her animal colleagues hold power and hope for healing wounded relationships at times when direct communication seems too difficult.

 She also worked as an Intern, then spent five years as an independent Program Director for a local agency that sent clients for nature-based/animal-assisted group therapy at The Forever Farm.
-These groups specialized in the treatment of children, families and adult survivors affected by child sexual abuse.
+These groups specialized in the treatment of children, families, and adult survivors affected by child sexual abuse.

 Since 2001 she has been director of her own full-time private clinical practice based at The Forever Farm.
-During that time she has become a preferred provider of intensive therapy for many youth and families affected by the affects of trauma.
+During that time she has become a preferred provider of intensive therapy for many youth and families affected by the effects of trauma.

 A lifelong horseman and animal enthusiast, Nikki has had several personal experiences from which she’s drawn her belief in the power of animals to heal the wounds left following painful, life-changing experiences.
 Her animal friends listened at a time when she couldn’t trust anyone else with her true feelings; which she credits with saving her.

-Bob Cohen-Wichner, Licensed Elementary Educator
+Bob Cohen-Wichner, WI DPI Licensed Professional Educator

 Bob has a true gift for engaging even the most disengaged youth by bringing a sense of humor and deep humility to his work, whether he’s teaching in one of three Dane County's school districts as a substitute teacher or as a co-facilitator of groups here at The Forever Farm or in his individual sessions with youth who come here for HOPE Day Programs.

 Bob graduated from Edgewood College with a Bachelor of Science degree in Elementary Education with an Environmental Studies emphasis.
-He completed all but one course and student teaching required for licensure as a Cross Categorical Special Education teacher with emphasis in Emotional-Behavioral Disorders.
+He completed all but one course and student teaching required for licensure as a Cross Categorical Special Education teacher with an emphasis in Emotional-Behavioral Disorders.
 In support of his work with students at The Forever Farm Bob earned his Alternative Education license in 2014 via studies at Concordia University,

 Bob has earned the respect of his colleagues, many of whom are parents who openly express feelings similar to Ms. Elizabeth Breuer, an Educational Assistant at Fox Prairie Elementary School in Stoughton, WI: “I heartily recommend Bob Cohen-Wichner.
 I have worked as an Educational Assistant in the Stoughton Area School District for 14 years and have seen many classroom teachers and substitute teachers… “Mr. C-W” as the students call him, stands out as a gifted teacher. …With his gentle manner and engaging style, children instantly listen to him.
-Mr. Cohen-Wichner is able to engage even the most difficult students and the learning environment he creates through listening and focusing on each individual child’s needs creates a rapport in which those students are engaged in learning in a way I do not normally see with them….
-Mr. Cohen-Wichner is the kind of teacher we all wish our own children would have, he is inspiring, fun, kind, calm, responsible and engaging.”
+Mr. Cohen-Wichner can engage even the most difficult students and the learning environment he creates through listening and focusing on each child’s needs creates a rapport in which those students are engaged in learning in a way I do not normally see with them….
+Mr. Cohen-Wichner is the kind of teacher we all wish our own children would have, he is inspiring, fun, kind, calm, responsible, and engaging.”